Home || Records || My interests

 A Plan of Edinburgh and Places adjacent by John Laurie, Geographer, 1766.
 (Includes the parish of Inveresk).

 Hay's New Plan of Musselburgh & its Environs, 1824, by James Hay, surveyor, Musselburgh & Charles Thomson, engraver, 19 Shakespeare Square, Edinburgh.
-(NAS ref.
+(NRS ref.
 RHP1855, reproduced in facsimile at about one inch to 100 yards by East Lothian District Library, 1993)

-Musselburgh: the Reform Act Plan of 1832 (reproduced in 1992 by Historical Discovery, 9/11 Market St., Crewe, Cheshire CW1 2EW, England - ISBN 1 85796 509 4).
+A reproduction of the plan was published in 1992 by Historical Discovery, 9/11 Market St., Crewe, Cheshire CW1 2EW, England - ISBN 1 85796 509 4).

 Ordnance Survey 1:2500 scale map (Edinburghshire sheet 4.11), surveyed 1893, published 1895 (reproduced in 1987 as Musselburgh at scale of ca. 1:4340 or 15 inches to the mile by Alan Godfrey.

-Ordnance Survey maps of Fisherrow and Musselburgh at 1:2500 for 1853, and 1:500 for 1893, among others, are held on microfiche at the Local History Centre, Haddington Library, Newton Port, Haddington (closed Wednesdays, tel: +44-1620-822531).
-Photocopies can be ordered.
+Ordnance Survey maps of Fisherrow and Musselburgh at 1:2500 for 1853, and 1:500 for 1893, among others, are held on microfiche at the John Gray Centre, Haddington.

 up